ICS Asset Inventory and Criticality Assessment and Management

 Asset Characterization

-Knowing the assets, assessing the assets, mapping it into proper criticality level of the asset as the master for the asset management in the further activities
+Knowing the assets, assessing the assets, mapping the assets into proper criticality level as the master reference for the asset management

 -